front-end-intermediate/5-express/readme.md

 };
 ```

-Editing the form should new change the entry.
+Editing the form should now change the entry.

 ## Deployment

 Its never too early to deploy a practice project!
 We will deploy to [Heroku](https://devcenter.heroku.com/articles/git).

-To remove sensitive information from our project create a `.env` file in the root:
+Before deployment we remove sensitive information and set environment variables for our project.

+Create a `.env` file in the root:

 `.env`: